 Law enforcement professionals.
 Law enforcement is another profession with a heightened risk of coming in contact with infected blood or other materials.
 If you’re in one of these professions, you may need this training and certificate:

 - Security guards

-If you work in the healthcare industry or in an associated field, you can’t afford not to get trained in preventing exposure to bloodborne pathogens.
-But if you need convincing, here are some scary statistics:
+If you work in an industry where exposure to infected materials is a possibility, you can’t afford not to get training in preventing and dealing with exposure.
+But if you’re not convinced, here are some facts: